karelbilek/svg-to-iconfont/README.md

 It uses inkscape and python3 for just resizing and centering SVGs, because I didn't find anything better that actually works.

-It uses fontcustom because it works the best and is actually updated.
+It uses fontcustom because it works the best for the conversion and is actually fixing bugs.

 It uses fontforge because that's what fontcustom uses.